Yussufkadir/yussufkadir/README.md

 - Working on creating AI powered Applications.
 - Studying LLMs.
 - Final features and touches for the job recommender platform.
+- Will start creating my own website as a portfolio page.

 ## 📪 Connect with me